 An Early Prediction Michigan State Vs. Wake Forest

-You can read what ESPN thinks of all the bowl games WHEN YOU CLICK RIGHT HERE!
+You can read the ENTIRE ESPN article of all the bowl games (including the Pinstripe) when you CLICK RIGHT HERE.

+For all of the latest news on the 2019 Michigan State football team and this year’s New Era Pinstripe Bowl, be sure to stay tuned to Spartan Nation!

 Want the latest breaking MSU news delivered straight to your email for FREE?
 Sign up for the DAILY Spartan Nation newsletter when you CLICK THE MAGAZINE ICON at the top left of the page or the FOLLOW button back on the main page.
 Don’t miss any of the latest up to the second updates on Michigan State Sports when you follow on Twitter @HondoCarpenter